rw-martin/rw-martin.github.io/rw-test/index.md

 tages: [servers,proxy]
 ---

-# Welcome
+# A wonderful serenity has taken possession of my entire soul
+Addressing “400 Bad Request” in Home Assistant and Traefik

 ![img-description](https://res.cloudinary.com/dm7h7e8xj/image/upload/v1559820489/js-code_n83m7a.jpg)

-Home Assistant needs to be properly configured to trust the proxy (Traefik) that is passing traffic to it.
+Home Assistant needs to be properly configured to trust Traefik that is passing traffic to it.

 In your Home Assistant configuration.yaml, add the following:
 ````yml